Mardi Gras Food Recipes for Your Celebration

 Mardi Gras Food Recipes Fit For A King!

-The holiday originated in medieval Europe and is prevalent throughout Louisiana because of the strong influence of Catholicism.
+The traditional Mardi Gras originated in medieval Europe and is prevalent throughout Louisiana because of the strong influence of Catholicism.
 Today, Mardi Gras is a festival of parades and parties celebrated worldwide starting weeks before Ash Wednesday.
-With many tourists pouring into New Orleans and other festival cities, the foods of Louisiana have become synonymous with Mardi Gras.

 Mardi Gras APPETIZERS to Start With